Back to Articles

 Order analysis can help differentiate a rotational source of vibration from random vibration, such as the rotational vibration from a rotor blade on a helicopter.

-Order analysis is a method of analyzing the noise and vibration of machines with rotational or reciprocating components, such as an engine or rotor blade.
-Machinery is composed of different parts, each with a distinct vibrational pattern.
-Order analysis helps differentiate the rotational source compared to random vibration in the machine’s overall output.
+Order analysis is a method of analyzing the noise and vibration of machines with rotational or reciprocating components.
+Machinery is composed of different parts that can have distinct vibrational patterns.
+Order analysis helps differentiate the rotational vibration from the random or non-synchronous vibrations in the machine’s overall output.

 Orders of Rotational Vibration